benash/pa-courses/README.md

-# Jordan Peterson Academy Books
+# Peterson Academy Books

-This repository contains a script that generates a comprehensive listing of all books recommended across Jordan Peterson Academy courses.
+This repository contains a script that generates a comprehensive listing of all books recommended across Peterson Academy courses.
 The output is an elegantly formatted HTML page that displays courses and their associated recommended reading materials.

 ## Usage